Egyptian Mau

 History and Origin of the Egyptian Mau

 The Egyptian Mau carries an air of ancient history in its poised and graceful stature.
-The breed makes a fascinating case not only for its unique appearance but for its storied heritage.
+This breed makes a fascinating case not only for its unique appearance but for its storied heritage.
 The Egyptian Mau is believed to have originated in Egypt, with artwork depicting spot-patterned cats dating back as far as 1550 BC, suggesting that they may be among the oldest domesticated cat breeds.

-While the leap from the spotted felines of ancient Egypt to the contemporary Egyptian Mau isn’t fully documented, enthusiasts have traced similar-looking cats through centuries of Egyptian history.
+While the leap from the spotted felines of ancient Egypt to the state-of-the-art Egyptian Mau isn’t fully documented, enthusiasts have traced similar-looking cats through centuries of Egyptian history.
 These cats were revered, closely associated with Egyptian deities, and often mummified alongside their owners.
 The Mau’s direct ancestors are thought to have lived a semi-domesticated existence, living in homes and granaries where their hunting skills were highly prized for controlling vermin populations.

 This breed as we know it today owes much of its survival to exiled Russian princess, Nathalie Troubetskoy.
 After encountering these cats in the Middle East post-World War II, Troubetskoy began an intentional breeding program when she moved to Italy and later brought the cats to the United States in the 1950s.
 Here, her passion laid the foundation for the breed’s preservation and popularity.